xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 ## Summary

-In this tech-note we successfully demonstrated the concept of Chained or Common ACL and could see how it makes ACL manageability easy and also helps in saving the TCAM resource.
+In this tech-note we successfully demonstrated the concept of Chained or Common ACL.
+We saw how it makes ACL manageability easy and also helps in saving the TCAM resources.
 This is another capability of the NCS55xx and NCS5xx in terms of dataplane security.